civol/HDLRuby/README.md

 end
 ```

-Ruby functions can be compared to the macros of the C languages: they have more flexible since they actually edit the code they are invoked in, but are also dangerous to use.
+Ruby functions can be compared to the macros of the C languages: they are more flexible since they edit the code they are invoked in, but they are also dangerous to use.
 In general, it is not recommended to use them, unless when designing a library of generic code for HDLRuby.

 ## Time